capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/04-patterns.md

 - You need strict budget limits to prevent runaway costs
 - Compliance requires complete audit trails (GDPR, SOC2)
 - Rate limiting prevents system overload or provider blocking
+- You want to augment MCP responses with your app's telemetry/context

 **Skip MCP Proxy When:**
 - Tools are read-only and low-risk (documentation, logs)
 - Claude API's built-in token tracking is sufficient
 - You're comfortable with AI calling MCP servers directly
 - Simple logging at the conversation level is enough
+- No need to inject additional app context

 **Key Distinction:** You're **not building MCP servers** (those already exist: @modelcontextprotocol/server-filesystem, server-slack, etc.).
 You're **proxying them through Laravel HTTP endpoints** to add budget tracking, rate limiting, and audit logging for high-stakes AI agent workflows.
 This is a niche pattern - most use cases can call Claude/ChatGPT APIs directly (Operation/REST patterns).